madebits/madebits.github.io/blog/2016/2016-10-29-Python-Conference-Munich.md

 The conference was at LMU Institute of Computer Science, and the the food was fully ok and more that enough for everyone.
 With kind support from ProSieben, we had a really nice coffee team there.
 I could not drink enough of the cappuccino they instantly made, but still slept well, maybe I was too tired.
 Internet access at LMU was tricky to setup in Ubuntu, but I managed to get it work without running the script the offered, given I am not a fun of such ready made scripts.

 Several companies were represented and JetBrains was giving free PyCharm licenses.
-I only got a nice yo-yo from them, my son is going to like.
+I got a T-Shirt and a nice yo-yo from them, my son is going to like.
 In overall, the conference was a nice place, with people being kind to each other, sharing ideas and having fun with Python.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2016/2016-10-28-Installing-jupyter-Notebooks-in-Ubuntu.md'>Installing jupyter Notebooks in Ubuntu</a></ins>